cs107e/cs107e.github.io/labs/lab3/lab.md

 During this lab you will:

-1. Learn how to simulate the ARM processor using `gdb`.
+1. Learn how to simulate the ARM processor using `arm-none-eabi-gdb` and debug your programs in it.

-2. Set up your console cable to work with the UART on the Raspberry Pi.
+2. Set up your console cable to work with the UART on the Raspberry Pi, and learn how to use `printf` to debug your programs.

-3. Use multiple techniques to debug a program: running on your system instead of the Pi, using the gdb simulation, and printing from the real Pi through the console cable.
+3. Learn how to write a multiplatform program that can run on both your laptop and on the Pi.

+The upcoming assignment will require you to write the most complex program so far in the course, so we want to introduce you to some useful debugging techniques.

 To complete the lab, you must answer the questions in the [checklist](checklist).